LyuboDias/adzuna/README.md

 # Adzuna coding challenge complete by Lyubomir Dias

+## Instalation:

+- Use package manager like: NPM or YARN ('npm install', 'yarn install') to install .

-- Tools I have used: React, CSS, Tailwind, Material UI, Babel, Webpack, YUP, Jest, Hookform-resolvers, react-hook-form,
+## Tools I have used:

+- React, CSS, Tailwind, Material UI, Babel, Webpack, YUP, Jest, Hookform-resolvers, react-hook-form,

-- WCAG 2.1 ARIA accessibility attributes: title, aria-describedby, labels, responsive typogriphy
+## WCAG 2.1 ARIA accessibility attributes used:

+- title, aria-describedby, labels, responsive typogriphy

-- TODO: Words Counter, Cypress testing, fullName pass validations only for alphabetic chars, text area now passing emojis and few special chars like: - " etc.
+## Currently working on:

+- Implementing Cypress testing

+## Known issues:

+- Description input(text area) doesnt accept emojies but same time few special characters too.

+## Need to implement/fix:

+- Cypress

+## Dependencies that need to be installed for building/using the project

+- refer to 'package.json'

+## How to run the project:

+- 'npm run dev' , runs on 'localhost:8080'

+## Scripts:

+- 'npm run build:dev'
+- 'npm run build:prod'

+## How to run tests:

+- 'npm run test'